Telemarketing Bureaus

 Recent Developments

-• In August 2023, the number of robocalls in the US rose by 13.1% to 5.1 billion, according to YouMail.
-On average, US consumers received more than 163 million robocalls per day.
-The top five cities for robocalls in August were Atlanta, Dallas, Chicago, Houston, and New York.
-In August, 30% of robocalls were for telemarketing, and 23% were scams.
+- In July 2024, the number of robocalls in the US increased month-over-month by 4.1% to 4.3 billion, according to YouMail.
+On average, US consumers received more than 138 million robocalls per day in July.
+The top five cities for robocalls in July were Atlanta, Dallas, Chicago, Houston, and New York.
+In July, 35% of robocalls were for telemarketing, 25% were alerts and reminders, 21% were scams, and 18% were payment reminders.

 Get A Demo